 Giygas's cries of pain from a mind so utterly broken, alone and lost in a void he doesn't even understand are heart wrenching.
-All he wanted was a friend, and all he was was scared.
+All he wanted was a friend, and all he felt was fear.

 "I'm so sad, Ness..."

 This 8 Melodies video sums up the two above examples of just how tragic a character Giygas really is.

 Take his appearence and backstory from MOTHER 1 into account.
 The entire series happened because of the horrifying choice Giygas was forced to make: his race or his parental figures' race and family.
-Giygas's rational mind, which was perfectly seen in Mother 1 when he called off the attack because of the love he felt for Maria, is completely gone because of the trauma he recieved and the evil power he absorbed.
+Giygas's rational mind, which was perfectly seen in Mother 1 when he called off the attack because of the love he felt for Maria, is completely gone because of the trauma he received and the evil power he absorbed.

 The ending credits song "Smiles and Tears'' from when you've beaten the game.